JasonCanCode/CRUDE-Futures/README.md

 CRUDE.configure(baseURL: "https://mysite.com/api", headers: kDefaultHeaders)
 ```

 If you would like CRUDE to do some kind of logging whenever API calls are made, you can provide a `CRUDELog` block.
-This can be done through a variable...
+This can be done through a variable:

 ```swift
 let myLogger: CRUDELog = { method, response in